Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 1 Map out themes and literary devices

 Your story’s theme should be on your mind throughout every stage of the writing process.
 As you brainstorm, think about the statements you want to make in your work.
-Jot these down, then jot down any potential symbols or concepts you can use to illustrate these statements.
+Capture these, then determine potential symbols or concepts you can use to illustrate these statements.

 2 Don’t force a theme